pe1995/MUST.jl/README.md

 # run all of it in parallel using slurm
 MUST.spectrum(
     snapshots, 	    # run these snapshots
-    params, 	    # and those those paramters
+    params, 	    # and those paramters
     NLTE=true, 	    # in NLTE
     slurm=true,     # using Slurm (+ wait)
     twostep=false   # first dep. => LTE + dep.